 - City Light Net Metering – When you install your solar electric system in compliance with City Light Interconnection Standards and sign an Interconnection Agreement, any solar electricity you generate that is not immediately needed goes back into City Light’s grid, lowering your electric bill.
 Meter readings by City Light record a customer’s “net” electricity use.
 At the end of any billing period, if overall electricity production exceeds consumption (indicated by a negative meter read) a billing credit at current retail rates is applied to your next bill.

 - Federal Tax Incentives – The federal Energy Policy Act of 2005, as amended by the Emergency Economic Stabilization Act of 2008, includes provisions for individuals and businesses to claim a 30% federal income tax credit for the cost of solar technology installations.
 Credit applies to the basis remaining after any utility or state incentives have been taken.
 Reference IRS Form 5695 for residential energy credits and IRS Form 3468 for business investment credits.
 Contact the U.S. Internal Revenue Service for further information.

 - Renewable Energy Production Incentives – Incentive rates for the state program are based on the fiscal year that the system is certified, project type, and made-in-Washington bonus.
 Incentive rates are listed in the chart below.
 This is a production-based incentive.
 City Light will report annual production of your system to the WSU Energy Program.
-WSU will then calculate your incentive for that fiscal year and share this with City Light, who will then provide incentives payments by Dec.
-15 of that fiscal year.
+WSU will then calculate your incentive for that fiscal year and share this with City Light, who will then distribute incentive payments.
 A fiscal year runs from July 1 to June 30.
 Certification of a new system may take up to 30 days from date of submission.
 WSU encourages applicants to submit your application when the renewable energy system passes final electrical inspection.

 Solar Incentive Rate Schedule